Skip to main content

 How rules resolve

-When the AI calls a tool, the router finds all matching rules and picks the most specific one.
-Longer patterns beat shorter ones.
+When the AI calls a tool, the router finds all matching rules and picks the most specific one - rules with more matching conditions beat broader rules.
 If two rules match with equal specificity, deny wins over allow.
 User-defined rules (from Settings) override defaults with the same pattern.

 Configuring